kaist-cp/smr-benchmark/README.md

  * `./src` contains the benchmark driver (`./src/main.rs`) and the implementation of 4 data structures based on PEBR (`./src/pebr/`) and original Crossbeam (`./src/ebr/`).

+## Results

+`./paper-results` contains the raw results and graphs used in the paper.